-1. Dobré Bistro / Matej Bakoš
+Dobré Bistro / Matej Bakoš

 The youngest chef in the town, Matej Bakoš has worked at Garbiarska street for three years now.
-He claims to be fond of four principles when thinking of his food – namely seasonality, localness, freshness, and aesthetics: “We try to bring simpler combinations to our customers – today’s a simmered sea beam with fresh fennel and cherry tomatoes flavored by our own herbs.
+He claims to be fond of four principles when thinking of his food – namely seasonality, localness, freshness, and aesthetics: “We try to bring simpler combinations to our customers – today’s a simmered sea beam with fresh fennel and cherry tomatoes flavoured by our own herbs.
 It’s crucial for us to base our meals on freshness.”

 The ingredients’ origin at Dobré Bistro is what makes the whole menu going as Matej himself visits local farms where he orders products from.
 Unless there’s no other option, they strive to serve food made from ingredients from solely Slovak farms and producers.
 That concerns vegetables, cheese, cottage cheese or meat.
-The aim is to find simple flavor combinations for any customers of ours.
+The aim is to find simple flavour combinations for any customers of ours.
 Vegan, lactose intolerant or gluten-free meals are what we offer.
 Matej says that his goal is to “let the customer go home full and happy”.

-2. Soupculture / Sergii Gavrylko
+Soupculture / Sergii Gavrylko

-If you’re lucky you may encounter Sergii who’s more than willing to tell you all about his little mélange paradise: “We’ve got three types of edible cones in here, regular, spirulina taste and turmeric.
+If you’re lucky, you may encounter Sergii who’s more than willing to tell you all about his little mélange paradise: “We’ve got three types of edible cones in here, regular, spirulina taste and turmeric.
 We sprinkle some parsley on top of each soup and customers can add extra pistachios or pumpkin seeds.
 There’s no waste when it comes to Soupculture consumption, even the wood in here is covered with flax oil.
-We cook simple soups of flavors such as tomato, cheese, Hokkaido, green pea, sheep cheese.
+We cook simple soups of flavours such as tomato, cheese, Hokkaido, green peas, sheep cheese.
 You take it away for a walk or to the park.”
-Sergii has owned the soup venue for about a year now.
+Sergii has owned this venue for about a two years now.
 Thanks to him, some Košice residents now enjoy thick soup instead of a heavy lunch.
-We’ve tried a fennel-beetroot one.
+TIP: fennel-beetroot soup.

-3. Gruziňák / Ioseb Khokerashvili
+Gruziňák / Ioseb Khokerashvili

 One of the newest solitaires in the town.
 Georgian restaurant definitely is an unexpected find when thinking of Slovakia.
 Did you know the closest one you could find would be in Budapest?
-Slight templar like underground interior and a unique portal to the dining section takes you through the kitchen itself.
-You would scarcely encounter someone working harder than here, a chef so devoted, a traditional working time isn’t enough for all he needs to get done.
+Slight templar-like underground interior and a unique portal take you through the kitchen directly to the dining section.
+You would scarcely encounter someone working harder than here, a chef so devoted, traditional working time isn’t enough for all he needs to get done.
 Not a word he utters while baking and preparing khachapuri, grilled trout, aubergine leaves wrapped in a walnut pesto and clay bowl full of lentils on cilantro – that’s all he cares for.
 This is the place where you don’t order from the menu.
 Waiters know what to bring for your foodie satisfaction.

-4. VE.DOM.E Vegan bistro / Milica Fischerová
+VE.DOM.E Vegan bistro / Milica Fischerová

 If there’s love, even food tastes different.
 Milica and Michal lead a charming eatery at Floriánska street in Košice, on the ground floor of the house they actually live in.
 IT guys from nearby corporates have obviously got accustomed to their daily menus since they’re here almost every day.
+This young couple has presented their views and conscious attitude towards a vegan diet for a few years.
+Tiny and colourful kitchen hosts over a hundred meals made daily.
+That only proves an increasing occupancy of the bistro.
 Milica told us all about her VE.DOM.E vision and veganism itself:

 “All of us working here are vegans.
 We consider our job a creative process and strongly believe in what we do.
-Very pleasing is to know non-vegan customers repeatedly choose our restaurant.
+It is very pleasing is to know non-vegan customers repeatedly choose our restaurant.
 They simply like it here and the food as well.
 We don’t force anyone for a vegan diet and yet there’s still high visit rate.”

+Hindi paintings, steep stairs leading to underground level combined with low ceiling angle – watch out, here you encounter the cuisine worth spiritual equilibrium for those eating it.
+Of course, we’re talking Góvinda now, the place where Hare Krishna gives orders to two chefs.
 They explained to us the importance of moral purity coming from the one cooking meals: “This food reflects spiritual cleanness of being, in this way we hold our respect to god Hare Krishna.
 This food purifies the one who eats it.
 Such awareness is obligatory for Góvinda kitchen.
 As an addition, we try to cook from our own crops when possible.”

 Góvinda restaurant branches are currently presented at three different spots of Slovakia.
 You may find it following the smell of mustard seeds, ghee or Indian spices.
 Taste peach chutney when you’re around.
 Or just go and buy yourself some nougat cube.